All Episodes

 They stand for oppression themselves.

-I think you're defining the feminist movement uh in a misguided way because feminism as its heart is about political, social and economic opportunities for women, and you see the feminist movement as an inherently pro-choice one.
+I think you're defining the feminist movement in a misguided way because feminism as its heart is about political, social, and economic opportunities for women.

-No, I haven't even mentioned choice.
+No, I haven't even mentioned one choice.

-I'm actually talking about the audit.
+I'm actually talking about the opposition.

-But I don't think that's helpful and in fact accurate to paint feminism in such a regard.
+But I don't think that's helpful and, in fact, accurate to paint feminism in such a regard.

 You think feminism has to do with oppression of women and that them fighting for equality in America, right?

-Please don't tell me what I think.
+Please tell me what I think.

 That's why you're a feminist.